AA8020/Software-Testing-Portfolio/README.md

 - [Portfolio Structure & Highlights](#️-portfolio-structure--highlights)
 - [What I Bring to the Table](#-what-i-bring-to-the-table)
 - [Contact](#-contact)

 ---

 ## 👤 About Me
 An **ISTQB® CTFL v4 certified software tester** with a strong foundation in testing principles and a passion for continuous learning.
-My experience includes **manual testing, basic automation, API validation**, and familiarity with **CI/CD concepts**.
+My experience includes **manual testing, test automation, API validation**, and familiarity with **CI/CD practices**.
 I focus on delivering reliable results, collaborating effectively, and applying my skills to real-world projects.
 This portfolio highlights my **attention to detail, problem-solving mindset**, and readiness to grow as a professional tester.

 ---